Shihab-Chowdhury/course-manager/README.md

 <br>

-**Please register as a new user to be able to login OR Use the following credentials**
+**Please register as a new user to be able to login oR Use the following credentials**

 *Email*